ottok/salsa-ci-pipeline/README.md

   - https://salsa.debian.org/salsa-ci-team/pipeline/raw/master/recipes/debian.yml
 ```

-If creating a new file is too much hassle, and there is no need to modify it,
-the alternative way is to just set `recipes/debian.yml@salsa-ci-team/pipeline`
-as the config path, which refers to a file kept in the `salsa-ci-team/pipeline`
-repository.

 > :warning: **Note:** The pipeline is not run automatically after configuring
 > it.
 You can either trigger it by
 > [running the pipeline manually](https://salsa.debian.org/help/ci/pipelines/index.md#run-a-pipeline-manually)
 > or pushing something.

+#### Activating Salsa CI without using the salsa-ci.yml file not recommended

+While technically possible, it is not recommended to activate Salsa CI by simply
+setting `recipes/debian.yml@salsa-ci-team/pipeline` as the CI config path.
+This
+refers directly to a file kept in the `salsa-ci-team/pipeline` repository
+without creating a `debian/salsa-ci.yml`.
+This may initially save some effort,
+but in the long run it ends up causing more work as the CI will run
+indiscriminately on all branches no matter if they are intended for Debian
+packaging or not, and collaborators will not be able to see why and how the CI
+is triggered.

+Having an explicit `debian/salsa-ci.yml` on each branch, potentially augmented
+with branch-specific additions, is easier to reason about and causes less
+maintenance work in the long-term.

 ### Alternatively use command-line tools `salsa` or `glab`